Eatkin/david-social-cli/README.md

 ### Linux Executable
 A pre-built executable is available for your executing pleasure.
 Instructions:
+1. Download the latest release from [releases](https://github.com/Eatkin/david-social-cli/releases/). *Alternatively*, you can obtain the executable `david` from the dist folder of this repo.
-1. `cp dist/david /usr/bin` (may require elevation)
+2. To install simply `cp david /usr/bin` (may require elevation)
-2. you can now run david with the david command `david`
+3. you can now run david with the david command `david`

 ### Windows and Mac Executables
 There is currently no standalone executable for Windows or Mac.
 Maybe there will be one day :)